Sena4514/PoW-PoS-/README.md

 # PoW-PoS-
 I prepared a presentation and it is about PoW and PoS.
-What can you find in this presentation; What are PoW and PoS, Which one is more useful and Where can we use these in real life.
+What can you find in this presentation; What are PoW and PoS, Which one is more useful and where can we use these in real life.